RalphHightower/blog/_posts/2025/01/2025-01-26-IGsFiredFridayNightMassacre.md

 “It’s a widespread massacre,” one of the fired watchdogs said.
 “Whoever Trump puts in now will be viewed as loyalists, and that undermines the entire system.”

-Some Republicans expressed concern and requested an explanation from the White House, while Democrats were outraged.
+Some [Trumpian](https://www.gop.com/)s expressed concern and requested an explanation from the White House, while Democrats were outraged.
 The top Democrats from nearly two dozen House committees signed a joint letter to Trump on Saturday afternoon defending the independence of the federal watchdogs and pointing out that removing them without notifying Congress violates the law.

 “Firing inspectors general without due cause is antithetical to good government, undermines the proper stewardship of taxpayer dollars, and degrades the federal government’s ability to function effectively and efficiently,” the letter reads.
 “We urge you to withdraw your unlawful action and comply with your obligations to the American people.”

 It was unclear whom the Trump administration would install to replace the ousted watchdogs.
 Any inspector general must be replaced in an acting role by someone who has already been confirmed by the Senate or already served in the watchdog community.
 Congress amended the law after Trump installed political loyalists to replace some of the five watchdogs he fired in quick succession in his first term.

-Many of those dismissed Friday were Republicans or Trump appointees from his first term, which stunned the watchdog community.
+Many of those dismissed Friday were [Trumpians](https://www.gop.com/) or Trump appointees from his first term, which stunned the watchdog community.
 But one prominent Democratic appointee survived — Michael Horowitz at the Justice Department, an appointee of President Barack Obama who has issued reports critical of both the Biden administration and Trump’s first administration.
 As the Justice Department enters a highly politicized term under a president who has been clear he wants to “seek retribution” against prosecutors who led investigations into his conduct, Horowitz’s oversight role will be more visible than ever.

 Trump defended Horowitz, praising a 2018 report he had done in which he was critical of FBI director James B. Comey and other leaders over their 2016 investigation into the Trump campaign, even as he also said the FBI was justified in opening the investigation.